troyhirni/pyrox/README.md

 ## about pyrox

 The pyrox project contains experimental work.
+It's an attempt to find the best organization of functions and classes in a library that can be used in a variety of ways - as the foundation for applications, for light, general use in the interpreter, or anything in between.

 Package Goals:
  * rely only on built-in python modules and functions